bbauska/Coursera-Bootstrap/readme.md

 The image will contain the optimized images, and the fonts, obviously, you have seen earlier, contain the font files.

-Now, let\'s take a quick look at index.html that has been created here.
+Now, let&apos;s take a quick look at index.html that has been created here.

 When you look at the index.html that has been created here, you will notice that the whole thing is literally unreadable, because when you